TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 - Railway has a simple deployment process.
 You link to your project's GitHub repo.
 - Pay for what you use model.
-- $20 a month should be enough to host four applications
+- $5 a month should be enough to host four applications.

 **Free plan**

-- You get 500 free hours per month on their free plan, but the applications are never put to sleep when inactive.
-With this in mind, the free allowance is only enough to host one app for around 20 days each month.
+- You get 500 free, one-time-use hours on their free plan, and the applications are never put to sleep when inactive.
+With this in mind, the free allowance is only enough to host one app for 20 days, and thus isn't recommended.

 **Links**